MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/mrsdeploy-package.md

 ## How to use mrsdeploy

-**the mrsdeploy package can only be used once Microsoft R Server has been configured to operationalize analytics**.
+**The mrsdeploy package can only be used once Microsoft R Server has been configured to operationalize analytics**.
 For more information, see [Configuring R Server to operationalize analytics](../../install/operationalize-r-server-one-box-config.md).

 + On R Client, the mrsdeploy package is installed **and loaded** automatically.
 You can start a remote session on an operationalized R Server instance once the remote login succeeds.